aic-factcheck/fsearch2/README.md

 **FactSearch2** is the backend component of an automated fact-checking system.
 It retrieves evidence from the open web and generates structured verdicts based on optimized prompts and hierarchical document analysis.

+🔗 For the frontend implementation, see: [FactSearch2 Frontend](https://github.com/aic-factcheck/fsearch2-front)

 ---

 ## 🔍 Evidence Retrieval